Anthony G. Bosco

 Anthony Gerard Bosco (August 1, 1927 – July 2, 2013) was an American prelate of the Catholic Church who served as the third bishop of the Diocese of Greensburg in Pennsylvania from 1987 to 2004.
 He previously served as an auxiliary bishop of the Diocese of Pittsburgh in Pennsylvania from 1970 to 1987.

 Biography

 Early life

-Anthony Bosco was born in Pittsburgh, Pennsylvania, on August 1, 1927.
+Anthony Bosco was born in New Castle, Pennsylvania, on August 1, 1927.
 Raised on Pittsburgh's North Side, Bosco graduated from North Catholic High School in Pittsburgh.
-He then attended St. Fidelis Seminary in Butler Count, Pennsylvania, and St. Vincent Seminary in Latrobe, Pennsylvania.
+He then attended St. Fidelis Seminary in Butler County, Pennsylvania, and St. Vincent Seminary in Latrobe, Pennsylvania.

+Priesthood

-Bosco was ordained a priest for the Diocese of Pittsburgh by Bishop John Francis Dearden on June 7, 1952.Bosco held a variety of positions in the Pittsburgh chancery and was named a monsignor in 1968.
+Bosco was ordained a priest for the Diocese of Pittsburgh by Bishop John Francis Dearden on June 7, 1952 at the Cathedral of Saint Paul in Pittsburgh.
+Bosco held a variety of positions in the Pittsburgh chancery and was named a monsignor in 1968.
 During part of that time, he was a chaplain and instructor at Mercy Hospital School of Nursing in Pittsburgh.